-We have used this core methodology to successfully reconstruct the yeast (S. Cerevisiae) cell cycle [9, 10], for the study of a host-pathogen interaction dataset of Staphylococcus enterotoxin B (SEB) infection of human kidney cells, and more recently, in the analysis of synthetic multi-neuronal electrode array (MEA) data.
+We have used this core methodology to successfully reconstruct the yeast (S. Cerevisiae) cell cycle [Spellman et al. 1998, Kleinberg et al. 2006], for the study of a host-pathogen interaction dataset of Staphylococcus enterotoxin B (SEB) infection of human kidney cells, and more recently, in the analysis of synthetic multi-neuronal electrode array (MEA) data[Kleinberg et al. 2008].